 STANDARD XV -- ACUTE REHABILITATIVE SERVICES

+Trauma centers must have the following allied health services available:

+Respiratory therapy (24/7/365)

+Nutrition support

+Speech therapy

+Social worker (seven days per week)

+Occupational therapy (seven days per week)

+Physical therapy (seven days per week)

+All trauma centers must meet the rehabilitation needs of trauma patients by:

+Developing protocols that identify which patients will require rehabilitation services during their acute inpatient stay

+Establishing processes that determine the rehabilitation care, needs, and services required during the acute inpatient stay

+Ensuring that the required services during acute inpatient stay are provided in a timely manner

+All trauma centers must have a process to determine the level of care patients require after trauma center discharge, as well as the specific rehabilitation care services required at the next level of care.
+The level of care and services required must be documented in the medical record

 The trauma medical director shall establish injury categories to identify trauma patients as candidates for rehabilitative services.
 At a minimum, the injury categories shall include trauma patients with musculoskeletal, cognitive, and other neurological impairments.

 The trauma medical director or trauma program manager shall ensure that trauma patients meeting the criteria established above have an evaluation by any or all of the following (as appropriate to the patient's injury) within 7 days of inpatient admission: